University Assistant Predoctoral, Physics

 - You have an excellent command of written and spoken English

 Inspiring working atmosphere: You are a part of an international academic team in a healthy and fair working environment.

 Good public transport connections: Your workplace in the center of beautiful Vienna is easily accessible by public transport.

 Potential for development: Success in life depends on what you make of it, but if you are ambitious and successful, there are plenty of opportunities to connect you to all relevant top research groups in the world.

-Internal further training & Coaching: Opportunity to deepen your skills on an ongoing basis.
-There are over 600 courses to choose from – free of charge.
+Internal further training & Coaching: The Vienna Doctoral School as well as the department of human resources offer plenty of opportunities to grow your skills in over 600 courses to choose from – free of charge.

 Equal opportunities for everyone: We look forward to diverse personalities in the team!